 Q: My office/house/garage/life is a mess.
 Do you make house calls?

 This used to be a big part of my business, but I’ve cut back since having a baby.
-If you live in the DFW metroplex and are okay with a baby tagging along, feel free to contact me and we can talk about it!
+If you live in the DFW metroplex, feel free to contact me and we can talk about it!
 I offer virtual organizing sessions, too, if you have a lot of digital clutter.

 Q: Can you help me make great videos for YouTube and Facebook?